SOE - Reading Graduate Program

 Reading and Literacy in the Content Areas

 The purpose of this course is to survey current theories and practices for developing readers and writers across all content areas.
 The course will focus on the development and integration of instructional practices for reading, writing, speaking, listening, viewing and visually representing in specific subject matters or disciplines and across the content areas.
 Prerequisite: admission to a graduate Reading Program.
-Offered Summer.
+Offered Fall, Spring, Summer.

 RDG 703 Cr.3